QubitProducts/slapdash/README.md

     npm install slapdash

-You can then import the whole thing:
+You can then import the whole library, which when minified is only 3.1Kb (1.1Kb gzipped!)

     var _ = require('slapdash')